akka/akka-projection/akka-edge-docs/src/main/paradox/overview.md

 consuming events.

 The topology is typically that the edge services connect to services in a cloud region, like a star topology.
-There is no technical limitations other than network connectivity to use other topologies, such as one edge service interacting directly with another edge service.
+There are no technical limitations other than network connectivity to use other topologies, such as one edge service interacting directly with another edge service.

 The edge service can be fully autonomous and continue working when there are network disruptions, or if the